-Explanatory Note: This annex is adapted from The FSC Forest Stewardship Standard for India.
-It provides guidance about the monitoring requirements in Principle 8.
+Explanatory Note: This annex is adapted from The FSC Forest Stewardship Standard for Thailand, Annex G. It provides guidance on the monitoring requirements in Principle 8.

-Part A of the Annex F in the FSS has been removed as it is only applicable for large (i.e. non-SLIMF) operations in India:
+Part A of the Annex G of the FSS has not been included here, as it is only applicable for large (i.e. non-SLIMF) operations in Thailand.

-Part B of the Annex F in the FSS is copied directly without change (except that the Criteria that are not applicable (e.g. 5.3) have been removed).
-It is applicable to SLIMF operations (less than 100 ha) and therefore includes smallholders less than 20 ha.
+Part B of the Annex G of the FSS (applicable to SLIMF operations) is copied without change, except that the Criteria that are not applicable (e.g. 5.3) have not been included.